Adam-Alive/camden-curling-club/README.md

 ### GitHub Projects and Issues

-[GitHub Projects](https://github.com/Adam-Alive/camden-curling-club/projects) served as an Agile tool for this project where epics, user stories, issues, and milestone tasks were planned and then tracked on the Kanban board.
+[GitHub Projects](https://github.com/Adam-Alive/camden-curling-club/projects) served as an Agile tool for this project where epics, user stories, issues, and milestones were planned and then tracked on the Kanban board.

 Using GitHub's projects and issues framework I created two GitHub projects within the repository, and then developed issues within each:
 - [Curling Club User Stories](https://github.com/users/Adam-Alive/projects/6)